Microspheres to Measure Blood Flow

 Non-radioactive microspheres to measure regional blood flow in preclinical animal studies and for angiogenesis research and perfusion studies.

-Twelve different stable-isotope labels are available.
+Ten different stable-isotope labels are available (additional labels can be provided upon request).
 Microspheres come in 10 mL and 20 mL vials containing approximately 2.5 million spheres per mL.
 The microspheres are 15 µm (standard size for blood flow studies) or 10 µm in diameter and are suspended in normal saline containing Tween 80 and 0.01% Thimerosal.

 BioPAL's polypropylene sample vials are cleaned to remove trace contamination and are calibrated for our activation and counting system.
 These vials must be used for the assay.